 The Route service can be used to find the best way to get from one location to another or to visit several locations.
 The best route can be the quickest route for a given time of day considering the traffic conditions during that time, or it can be the shortest route that minimizes the travel distance.
 The Route service can also find the best route that visits each stop during permitted time windows you specify.
 If you have more than two stops to visit, the best route can be determined for the fixed order of locations you specify.
 This is called a simple route.
 Alternatively, the Route service can determine the best sequence in which to visit the locations (the traveling salesman problem).
 This is called an optimized route.

 Closest facility service

-Finding the closest hospital to an accident, the closest police cars to a crime scene, and the closest store to a customer's address are all examples of problems that can be solved using the Closest facility service.
+Finding the closest hospital to an accident, the closest police cars to a crime scene, and the closest store to a customer's address are examples of problems that can be solved using the Closest facility service.
 When finding the closest facilities, you can specify how many to find and whether the direction of travel is toward or away from them.
 Once you've found the closest facilities, you can display the best route to or from them and include the travel time, travel distance, and driving directions to each facility.
 The service can use current traffic conditions when determining the best routes.
 You can also specify an impedance cutoff beyond which the service will not search for a facility.
 For instance, you can set up a Closest facility service to search for hospitals within a 15-minute drive time of the site of an accident.
 Any hospitals that take longer than 15 minutes to reach will not be included in the results.
 The hospitals are referred to as facilities, and the accident is referred to as an incident.
 The service allows you to perform multiple closest facility analyses simultaneously.
 This means you can have multiple incidents and find the closest facility or facilities to each incident.

 Service area service